 The dancers perform in the traditional Icelandic costumes, accompanied by the accordion.
 Most often there are six couples performing at the time, but other variations can be made.
 The program´s length varies from 20 minutes up to one hour, based on requests.
 An introduction of the Icelandic language, literature and music can also be included.
 During performances each dance is introduced in a few words so that the audience can enjoy the show as much as possible.
 Introductions besides Icelandic: English, Danish, Swedish, Norwegian and German.
 Needed: a good dance floor (minimum: 6 x 6 sq. m. = 20 x 20 feet).

-Note: Video or sound recordings of the group´s performances for public use are under no circumstances allowed unless agreed upon beforehand.
+Video or sound recordings of the group´s performances for public use have to be agreed upon beforehand.

 Technical requirements during performances